The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 Let $p$ and $q$ be two vectors in $\R_{+}^{n}$ whose entries sum to one.
 Given any matrix $K\in\R_{+}^{N}\times\R_{+}^{N}$ there exists, by Sinkhorn's theorem \cite{s}, two diagonal positive matrices $D_{a}$ and $D_{b}$ with diagonal vectors $a$ and $b$ in $\R_{+}^{N}$ such that the matrix

-has the property that the rows sum to $p$ and the columns sum to $q.$ The construction is essentially unique (i.e. up to scaling $D_{a}$ and $D_{b}^{-1}$ by a positive number) and $B$ can be obtained as the limit of the process of alternately normalizing the rows and columns of the matrix.
+has the property that the rows sum to $p$ and the columns sum to $q.$ The diagonal matrices $D_{a}$ and $D_{b}$ are uniquely determined up to scaling $D_{a}$ and $D_{b}^{-1}$ by the same positive number.
+Moreover, $B$ can be obtained as the limit of the algorithm defined by alternately normalizing the rows and columns of the matrix.
 In other words,

 where the pair of positive vectors $(a(m),b(m))$ are defined by the following recursion, formulated in terms of matrix vector multiplications and component-wise division of vectors: